AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ![](../images/profiles/select-merge-policy.png)

-## Union Schemas
+## Union schemas

 The [!UICONTROL Union Schema] dashboard displays the union schema for a specific XDM class.
-Union schemas for different XDM classes can be viewed by selecting the [!UICONTROL **Class**] dropdown.
+By selecting the [!UICONTROL **Class**] dropdown, you can view the union schemas for different XDM classes.

 Union schemas are composed of multiple schemas that share the same class and have been enabled for Profile.
-The union schema enables you to see an amalgamation of every field contained within each schema that shares the same class.
+They enable you to see in a single view, an amalgamation of every field contained within each schema that shares the same class.

 See the union schema UI guide to learn more about [viewing union schemas within the Platform UI](../../profile/ui/union-schema.md#view-union-schemas).